Miranics/Negpod-14_Python_Project/README.md

 Main Menu: Provides a user interface for navigating different functionalities.
 Running the Project
 Prerequisites: Ensure you have Python installed on your system.
-Open in PyCharm: Open this project directory in PyCharm.
+Open in PyCharm or VScode: Open this project directory in PyCharm or vscode.
-Run the Script: Navigate to the script file (usually named main.py) and run it using the built-in Run button or keyboard shortcut.
+Run the Script: Navigate to the script file (named main.py) and run it using the built-in Run button or keyboard shortcut.
 How to Use
 The program starts with a welcome message and displays the main menu: